$BKT$ transitions in classical and quantum long-range systems: Quantum long-range XXZ chain

 \section{Quantum long-range \texorpdfstring{$XXZ$}{XXZ} chain}

-As already pointed out, the mapping between the nearest-neighbours $2d$ classical $XY$ model and the nearest-neighbours, spin-$1/2$, $1d$ quantum $XXZ$ model relies on the local nature of the couplings \cite{Mattis1984}.
+The mapping between the nearest-neighbors $2d$ classical $XY$ model and the nearest-neighbors, spin-$1/2$, $1d$ quantum $XXZ$ model relies on the local nature of the couplings \cite{Mattis1984}.
 However, the extension of the equivalence in presence of LR couplings is not obvious.
-Indeed, in the original derivation of Ref.\,\cite{Mattis1984}, one neglects the $z-z$ interaction terms with a range $\ge 4$ lattice sites in the resulting Hamiltonian and introduces a suitable, averaged interaction term for distances lower than three lattice sites.
-This allows to introduce a bosonic hard-core condition and the mapping onto the $1d$ quantum $XXZ$ Hamiltonian.
-This approach based on the mapping to hard-core bosons, and therefore to the $XXZ$ model, cannot be straightforwardly applied to the the case of the $2d$ $XY$ model with LR interactions, as one should show the RG irrelevance of terms violating the hard-core condition.
+Indeed, the original derivation in Ref.\,\cite{Mattis1984}, neglects the $z$-$z$ interaction terms with a range $\ge 4$ lattice sites in the resulting Hamiltonian and introduces a suitable, averaged, interaction term for distances lower than three lattice sites.
+This allows introducing a bosonic hard-core condition and the mapping onto the $1d$ quantum $XXZ$ Hamiltonian.
+This approach cannot be straightforwardly applied to the case of the $2d$ $XY$ model with LR interactions, as one should show the RG irrelevance of terms violating the hard-core condition.

 Therefore, an interesting question is to ascertain whether and how the $T=0$ phase diagram of the $1d$ $XXZ$ Hamiltonian with LR interactions